Denuo-Web/CrowdPMPlatform/docs/demo.md

 ---

-## 3. Update Cloud Function Secrets (when values change)
+## 3. Update Cloud Function Secrets (first deployment and rotations)
-Only run these commands if a secret rotation occurred.
-Otherwise skip to the next section.
+Smoke tests and ingest flows require the shared HMAC secret.
+Run these commands before the first deploy on a new project **and** whenever the secret rotates.
+If you need to confirm the current value, inspect it with `firebase functions:config:get ingest --project demo`.
 ```bash
 firebase functions:config:set ingest.hmac_secret="<demo-secret>" --project demo
 firebase functions:config:set ingest.topic="ingest.raw" --project demo